 When school is canceled because of inclement weather prior to the start of the school day, students and parents are notified over KMA radio (960 AM) and the School Messenger Parent Notification System.
-If you have missed a School Messenger message you may retrieve the message within 36 hours by going to the school website.
 Please check these sources before calling the school.
 If needed, the missed time will be added to the calendar to meet minimum state requirements at the discretion of the superintendent.
 This can include days added at the end of the year, making early out days full days, canceling school breaks, etc.